 As someone who is starting out who doesn’t have the followings like TimTheTatMan or Summit1G sticking to a category may be your best bet.

-You also may require different gear depending on what you are doing, if you aren’t looking to stream video games you may not need the best monitors, keyboards, mouse for gaming.
+You also may require different gear depending on what you are doing, if you aren’t looking to stream video games you may not need the best monitors, keyboards, mouse for streaming.

 For example, creating ASMR content requires high-quality microphones at the very least.
 This will give you an advantage in the quality of your stream.